parsonsmatt/parsonsmatt.github.io/_posts/2022-10-07-femoroacetabular_impingement.markdown

 Another three weeks in crutches, and I'll be able to walk unassisted for Thanksgiving.
 Another three weeks of recovery and PT, and I'll be able to ride a bike outside - hopefully in time for the winter solstice (would hate to lose my Solstice Century streak).
 I should be back to full strength and regular activity by April.

+I'm incredibly grateful for everyone involved in the process.
+But the person who has helped the most is my partner.
+She's supported me through all of this, helped me with my physical therapy, and changed my wound dressings.